Martin Bell

-Martin Bell, (born 31 August 1938) is a British UNICEF (UNICEF UK) Ambassador, a former broadcast war reporter and former independent politician who became the Member of Parliament (MP) for Tatton from 1997 to 2001.
-He is sometimes known as "the man in the white suit".
+Martin Bell (born 31 August 1938) is a British UNICEF Ambassador, former broadcaster, war reporter and independent politician who was the Member of Parliament (MP) for Tatton from 1997 to 2001.
+He is known as "the man in the white suit".

 As a BBC reporter, he pioneered an approach to journalism he later described as a "moral enterprise" informed by the individual journalist’s personal sense of “right and wrong", and which, as he put it, "cares as well as knows; that is aware of its responsibilities; and will not stand neutrally between good and evil, right and wrong, the victim and the oppressor."

 Background

 Bell is the son of author-farmer Adrian Bell, compiler of the first ever Times crossword.
 He is the brother of literary translator Anthea Bell (who died in 2018) and the uncle of Oliver Kamm, now a Times leader writer who served as his political adviser during his term as a Member of Parliament (MP).

 He was privately educated at the Taverham Hall School just outside Norwich in Norfolk, and then The Leys School in Cambridge.
 At King's College, Cambridge, he achieved a first-class honours degree in English and served on the committee of Cambridge University Liberal Club, including a term as publicity officer.
 He failed to obtain a commission during his two-year national service and served out his time as an acting corporal in the Suffolk Regiment, serving in Cyprus during the Emergency.